|

 E. Fumigation Certificate.
 Proof of cargo fumigation.
 It is commonly used to ship goods from the U.S. to Australia and New Zealand.

-F. Specific shipping documents.
-Depending on the commodity and the destination country:
+F. Specific requirements in international shipping, depending on the commodity and the destination country: